 Charles E. Krosse Collection

-From the teens until the early nineteen eighties the company offered the full range of film services to the Peoria region including selling and renting film equipment, producing sponsored films for local business, and distributing national and international films to local audiences.
+From the teens until the early 1980s, the company offered the full range of film services to the Peoria region including selling and renting film equipment, producing sponsored films for local business, and distributing national and international films to local audiences.
 Over time Venard Productions became known for its educational films dealing with agricultural subject matters and they developed a very close relationship with the Future Farmers of America.
 Venard made films for corporate clients including Caterpillar, Republic Steel Corp., Keystone Steel and Wire, and Crow’s Hybrid Corn Company.
 Their distribution wings offered educational films produced by the United States Department of Agriculture, as well as comedies, newsreels, and feature length narratives.

 Collection Items